Updated: November 27, 2024

 You will also find a range of commercial properties and tourist properties available in Lisbon.
 Property types for tourist real estate include serviced apartments and hotel projects.

-What is the cost of buying real estate in Lisbon?
+What is the cost of purchasing real estate in Lisbon?

-Alongside the price of buying property in Lisbon Portugal, ensure you consider associated taxes (such as IMT (Property Transfer Tax), IMI, and Stamp Duty), Portuguese mortgage, Notary fees, legal fees, and agency fees, amongst other expenses that will influence the overall cost of your property purchase in Lisbon.
+Alongside the price of purchasing real estae in Lisbon Portugal, ensure you consider associated taxes (such as IMT (Property Transfer Tax), IMI, and Stamp Duty), Portuguese mortgage, Notary fees, legal fees, and agency fees, amongst other expenses that will influence the overall cost of your property purchase in Lisbon.
 Paying fees associated with the property purchase can add up, so make sure to factor in each additional expense to the property costs.

 How can I live in Lisbon?